 How to Prepare Moi Moi

-STEP 1: Before anything, pick the beans to remove any dirt or stone from them.
+STEP 1: Before anything, pick the beans to remove any dirt or stones from them.

-STEP 2: After this, soak the beans with water in a medium bowl for 30-45 minutes.
-Some people soak their beans overnight, either way, are fine.
+STEP 2: After this, soak the beans with water in a medium bowl for 30–45 minutes.
+Some people soak their beans overnight; either way is fine.

 STEP 3: Wash the beans by scrubbing them together with your palms.
 Here, you are creating friction between your palms so as to remove seed coats from the beans.

 STEP 4: Ensure all coats are removed.
-Strain this water using a strainer into another bowl.
-Repeat this process till the seed coats are completely separated from the beans.
+Strain this water, using a strainer, into another bowl.
+Repeat this process until the seed coats are completely separated from the beans.